-Amazon is the Best Source For Cheap and Sexy Bathing Suits
+I Found the Best Source for Cheap and Sexy Bathing Suits

 Other Affordable Ones I Love

-This Baywatch on a budget suit makes the cost of regular bikini waxes seem less daunting.
+This Baywatch-on-a-budget suit makes the cost of regular bikini waxes seem less daunting.

-Mesh is the perfect material for teasing a little bit of skin, if that’s all your comfortable with.
+Mesh is the perfect material for teasing a little bit of skin, if that’s all you’re comfortable with.

 Accidentally flashing everyone on the beach doesn’t seem likely with this suit.
-While it doesn’t show a ton of cleavage, don’t let that stop you making your own Survivor video in it.
+While it doesn’t show a ton of cleavage, don’t let that stop you from making your own Survivor video in it.

 If you want the look of a lace-up suit, but are too lazy to deal with retying it all day this style is the perfect solution.